Hard Money Loan Calculator

 - Transfer tax, state tax, recording fees

-What the above information you should be able to input those numbers into a hard money loan calculator and receive the following information:
+With the above information you should be able to input those numbers into a hard money loan calculator and receive the following information:

 - Total project cost